jensse/roles/README.md

 The roles defiend here have a stake in the case-information registered by the norwegian courts.
 The Roles are observed from whitin the case, looking out.

-## Populate neo4j
+## PMATCH (n:Kilder)opulate neo4j

-If you wish to use this roles in neo4j, they may be loaded with the following command from browser.
+If you wish to use this roles in neo4j, they may be loaded with the following command from browser.  **Important: No whitespace in header**

 ```cypher